Alaskan Summers, Lots of Light, Little Sleep

 - Influx of shift work during the summer, such as fishing, construction, etc.

-- Pressure to be packing in full schedule in short summer season
+- Pressure to pack in a full schedule in the short summer season

 - Transitioning from Alaskan winters